Skip to content

 Past decisions have rendered much of the public right of way available for the travel and storage of private vehicles at little cost, the increasing demands and opportunities for the space forces the City to reconsider how this space is allocated and accessed.
 How space is allocated, what access exists for who and at what cost, will guide the use of the City’s streets.

-Minneapolis has 8,330 on-street metered parking spaces that are priced for at least part of the day.1 Approximately 32 miles, or 3% of the miles in the city are metered.
+As of 2020, Minneapolis has 8,330 on-street metered parking spaces that are priced for at least part of the day.1 Approximately 32 miles, or 3% of the miles in the city are metered.
 Comprehensively evaluating the opportunity to extend where and how curbs are priced through modernized ordinances is a specific action outlined below (3.1.2) with a large potential to align practices more accurately with our transportation goals and Complete Streets Policy.

 Cornerstone to this strategy is the development of a curbside management policy.
 The City will manage the curb in a way that reflects our goals and supports advancements in mobility.
 A concrete way this will happen is to create flexible curbside space for different uses, including loading and unloading of people (on transit or in shared or private cars) and goods, storage of all types of vehicles, and mobility spaces (transit and bike lanes).